 In reality, there will always be these ebbs and flows of emotion when dealing with grief.

 Though it is difficult to handle at times feeling something (even sadness) is a good thing.
-It reminds us of how we need to treat ourselves & the significant value there is in being happy.
+It reminds us of how we need to treat ourselves, and the significant value there is in being happy.

 Before I continue I feel this is a good place for a disclaimer.
 I am not a professional.
 I am speaking purely from my own experience.
 Below I have included tips that help me.
 As well as, suggestions I have learned through research.
 Not everyone grieves the same way.
 I am in no way saying these are the universal answers for all, but I truly believe in the advice I am sharing.